-How do I change contributions or take a break from paying into my company pension?05 December 2014
+How do I reduce my contributions or take a break from paying into my workplace pension?31 January 2020 Back to results

 Changing the value of regular contributions

-You can change the value of regular contribution at any time.
-If you want to reduce your contributions below the minimum required under the automatic enrolment legislation, you can ask your employer to allow you to continue in the scheme on a lower contribution level, and your employer will automatically re-enrol you back into the plan (with contributions increased to meet the minimum requirements) at some stage over the following three years, if you're eligible.
+If you would like to reduce your contributions below the minimum required under automatic enrolment legislation, you can ask your employer to allow you to continue in the scheme on a lower contribution level.
+Your employer will automatically re-enrol you back into the scheme (at the minimum level under automatic enrolment legislation) every three years, if you're eligible.

 You can stop or take a break from paying contributions at any time and leave your fund in the plan.
 Any contribution break is likely to reduce your future pension.
-You should speak to your employer to find out more if you're thinking of taking a contribution break.
+You should speak to your employer if you're thinking of taking a contribution break.
 Your policy conditions will give you more details.

-If you're automatically enrolled and you decide to take a break from paying contributions, it means you're ceasing active membership of the scheme and you may not be able to re-join at a time of your choosing.
-If you cease active membership, your employer will automatically re-enrol you back into the plan at some stage, over the following three years, if you're eligible.
+If you're automatically enrolled and you decide to take a break from paying contributions, you will be treated as having left the scheme and your employer may stop paying contributions.
+If you cease active membership of the scheme your employer will automatically re-enrol you back into the scheme every three years, if you're eligible.